-- Seaports, airports, railroads, and a population of 1.3 million all inside the workforce area
+- Seaports, airports, railroads, and a population of 1.3 million are all inside the workforce area

 - Proximity to Port of Virginia for international shipping

-- 41 percent of the U.S. population in one-day drive
+- 41 percent of the U.S. population is within a day’s drive

-- Shovel-ready sites and existing high-bay distribution space with direct interstate access and available rail siding
+- Shovel-ready sites and existing high-bay distribution space with direct interstate access and rail siding are available

-- Over 100 trucking companies with more than 21,000 trucks based in the metropolitan area
+- There are over 100 trucking companies with more than 21,000 trucks based in the metropolitan area

 - Norfolk Southern and CSX operate intersecting Class 1 rail services locally, with half of Virginia’s total truck-railcar intermodal facilities